US Army soldier performing a 3-rep maximum deadlift, the strength event carried into the AFT (formerly ACFT) score chart

 The 2-Mile Run (2MR) is the aerobic capstone.
 A soldier who can run two miles efficiently has the cardiovascular base to sustain effort over time, recover between intense efforts, and remain cognitively sharp under physical stress.

-ACFT Scoring Explained: How the 600-Point System Works
+AFT Scoring Explained: How the 500-Point System Works (and the ACFT's 600)

-So, how does the Army turn a two-mile run time or a heavy deadlift into a final ACFT score?
-The ACFT scoring system works like an exam with six sections.
-Each of the six events is worth a maximum of 100 points, meaning the highest possible total a soldier can post is a perfect 600, every event scored at the ceiling.
-The better the raw performance, running faster, throwing farther, lifting more, holding the plank longer, the more points the soldier earns on that event's scoring chart.
+So how does the Army turn a two-mile run time or a heavy deadlift into a final score?
+The AFT scoring system works like an exam with sections.
+Each event is worth a maximum of 100 points.
+Because the AFT has five events, the highest possible total is a perfect 500, the six-event ACFT topped out at 600, which is why you'll still see the 600 figure quoted in older material.
+The better the raw performance, running faster, lifting more, holding the plank longer, the more points the soldier earns on that event's scoring chart.

-Comparing ACFT scores between two soldiers is rarely apples-to-apples.
-The test deliberately acknowledges that physical performance changes naturally across a career, and that different military occupational specialties (MOS) carry different physical demands.
-To produce a fair assessment, the Army uses age-group and gender-specific scoring charts: a 45-year-old soldier does not need to lift the same weight or run the same time as a 20-year-old to earn the same 80 points on the ACFT scoring chart, but the structural standard, six events, 60-point minimum, 600-point ceiling, is identical across the force.
+Comparing AFT scores between two soldiers is rarely apples-to-apples.
+The test acknowledges that physical performance changes across a career and that different military occupational specialties (MOS) carry different physical demands.
+Under the General Standard, the Army uses age-group and gender-specific scoring charts, a 45-year-old does not need to lift the same weight or run the same time as a 20-year-old to earn the same 80 points.
+The Combat Standard, which applies to 21 combat MOSs, is different: it is sex-neutral and age-normed, meaning men and women in those specialties are scored against the same physical requirements.
+Either way, the structural frame, five events, a 60-point per-event minimum, a 500-point ceiling, is identical across the force.

-Beyond the personal age and gender adjustments, the required passing score itself can vary significantly based on a soldier's Military Occupational Specialty (MOS), or job title.
-Physically demanding roles such as infantry (11B), combat engineer (12B), and field artillery cannon crewmember (13B) require a higher total ACFT score to pass than primarily technical or administrative MOSs.
-This MOS-based tiering ensures soldiers are not just generally fit, but specifically prepared for the operational demands of their assigned role.
+Beyond the age and gender adjustments, the required passing total varies by Military Occupational Specialty.
+Soldiers in the 21 combat-coded MOSs, such as infantry (11B), combat engineer (12B), and field artillery cannon crewmember (13B), must clear the 350-point Combat Standard, while general-service MOSs pass at 300.
+This tiering ensures soldiers are not just generally fit but specifically prepared for the operational demands of their role.
 For soldiers evaluating which military fitness program best fits their preparation timeline and goals, the military fitness program buying guide walks through how to choose the right option.

-The result is two distinct pass/fail lines that operate simultaneously.
-First, the soldier must score at least 60 points on every single event, no exceptions, no averaging.
-Second, the total ACFT score must meet or exceed the MOS minimum.
-A soldier in a combat MOS can pass all six events individually (clearing the 60-point floor on each) and still fail to meet the job's higher overall MOS standard.
+The result is two pass/fail lines that operate at once.
+First, the soldier must score at least 60 points on every event, no exceptions, no averaging.
+Second, the total must meet the standard for their MOS: 300 for general service, 350 for combat specialties.
+A combat-MOS soldier can clear the 60-point floor on all five events and still fall short of the 350 total, because 60 × 5 is only 300, a 50-point gap from the combat line.
 Understanding both thresholds is the difference between training to pass and training to pass at your job's required level.

-ACFT vs AFT: What the 2025 Transition Means for This Scoring Framework
+ACFT to AFT: What the 2025 Transition Changed

 ACFT vs APFT: Why the Army Replaced the Old Fitness Test